• Skip to primary navigation

 • Peel and chop the shallots finely and peel and crush the garlic.

-• Add 2 tablespoons of olive oil to a frying pan and fry the shallots and garlic over a medium heat until the shallots start to soften (about 5 minutes).
-Keep stirring as the shallots are frying – do not allow them to brown.
+• Add 2 tablespoons of olive oil to a frying pan and fry the shallots and garlic over a medium heat until the shallots soften and turn translucent (5 to 7 minutes).
+Keep stirring as the shallots are frying - do not allow them to brown.

 2¼ cups / 500 ml tomato passata, 1 teaspoon mixed herbs

-• Taste for seasoning and add salt to taste if necessary.
+• Taste for seasoning and add salt and sugar to taste if necessary.

 Notes